Julia Hartsell

 Ecstatic Dance

-In its modern Western form, Ecstatic Dance is an improvisational movement journey led by carefully curated music.
-Ecstatic Dance can vary greatly depending upon region, facilitators, community and venue.
-Generally, the score, or dance wave, starts slow, builds in energy towards a peak and descends again to stillness.
-With no verbal guidance or conversation on the dance floor, there is abundant space for presence, creativity and synchronicity to unfold.
+Ecstatic Dance is an improvisational movement journey led by carefully curated music inspired by Gabrielle Roth’s 5Rhythms.
+Generally, the score, or dance wave, starts slow, builds in energy toward a peak and descends again to stillness.
+With no verbal guidance or conversation on the dance floor, there is abundant space for presence, creativity, improvisation, feeling and synchronicity to unfold.

-The practice is influenced by Gabrielle Roth’s 5 Rhythms, trance and conscious dance modalities, authentic movement, yoga and other somatic practices.
-Practitioners are encouraged to welcome and follow the body’s impulses towards authentic, spontaneous expression which can include a full range of feelings from grief and anger to ecstatic joy and celebration.
+Practitioners are encouraged to welcome and follow the body’s impulses toward authentic, spontaneous expression which can include a full range of feelings from grief and anger to ecstatic joy and celebration.

-Ecstatic Dance can be a profound, empowering and playful practice for people of all ages, genders, sizes and backgrounds..
+Ecstatic Dance can be a profound, empowering, playful and prayerful practice for people of diverse bodies, ages, orientations, affiliations and backgrounds.
 Absolute beginners and long-time practitioners are welcome.

 Meet